BestBuyAPIs/bby-query-builder/README.md

 npm run test-single-run
 ```
 #### Test Coverage
-Our Karma test runner is configured to use a library called Istanbul to check for code coverage.
+Our Karma test runner is configured to use a library called [Istanbul][istanbul] to check for code coverage.
 It is automatically run with `npm test` and you can check the coverage report by opening the report file at `coverage/PhantomJS/index.html`

 ## Contact